Jaypatil25/BookMyJet---website/README.md

 # ✈️ BookMyJet – Flight Ticket Booking Website

-**BookMyJet** is a modern flight ticket booking platform built using **Next.js** and styled with **Tailwind CSS**.
+**BookMyJet** is a modern flight ticket booking platform built using **Next.js**.
 It offers a clean, user-friendly interface that allows users to explore premium jet options and book tickets effortlessly.
 This project demonstrates practical usage of modern web technologies to simulate a responsive, scalable airline booking system.

 ---